Leonardo16AM/BR-SRK-Camera-network-viewer/README.md

 Network Camera viewer for Raspberry Pi (or any other thing).
  - Uses port 5555
  - OpenCV (CV2) needed
-> Not tested on Raspberry Pi yet
+> Tested on linux and windows